 A list will create one column for each element; it’s an error if they’re not all the same length.

-A matrix will create a data frame with the same number of columns and rows.
+A matrix will create a data frame with the same number of columns and rows as the matrix.

 Combining data frames